waelkarman/bunch-linux-manifests/docs/index.md

 > echo 1 > /sys/class/gpio/gpio[numGPIO]/value<br/>

 #### HMI ~ Wayland & xWayland
-The hmi is based on weston with some customization.
+The hmi is based on the native weston interface with some customization.
 To support app built for X Windows System, xwayland has been installed allowing X11 applications (like Nautilus) to work within the Wayland protocol.
 Xwayland acts like a wayland node and implements an X11 server that works as a proxy.
+Furthermore *QtWayland* is installed to allow Qt6 applications to be managed by the compositor.

 <img src="miscellaneous/Gscheme.png">

-Native weston interface had been customized with some patches to create a nice HMI and *QtWayland* had been installed to allow Qt applications to be managed by the compositor.

 ## LOCAL & OTA System UPDATE
 For going through the development process a fundamental step is to set-up a proper update process.
 A B partitions looks a good choice for separing rootfs and be able to update the system without any loss of data. <br/>